Portugal Cooking Vacations

 Portugal boasts a Mediterranean climate year-round, but the colder months – December through February – are best avoided for those who want sunny weather.
 Rainfall time in March and April, but it gives way to a superb May, full of flowers and fruits.

-Those who travel to Portugal in June can enjoy traditional festivals like Saint John (São João) in Porto and Saint Anthony (Santo António) in Lisbon.
+In June, those who travel to Portugal can enjoy traditional festivals like Saint John (São João) in Porto and Saint Anthony (Santo António) in Lisbon.
 Who loves beach can rest easy on the coast with balmy 80-degree heat and a faint ocean breeze.
 You must book your tours in advance.
 Those who find the summer too hot and uncomfortable should take in the sights in October and November when cities are less crowded.

 The high season in Portugal is during the summer months of June – August, where temperatures are around 30ºC (90ºF), and popular destinations like Porto and Lisbon experience a massive influx of visitors.
 Prices increase during this time as well.
 However, the overall atmosphere and weather are great, so it’s still worth visiting during the high season.